The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Results: Transport

 According to our simple model described in Appendix \ref{app:resonance}, the position of the resonance scales with the Jovian's position (Equation \ref{equation_c_text}).
 In this sense, we would expect the system to just scale with the position of the Jupiter.
 However, the available solid material reservoir would be different.
 Also, the resonance position movement timescale will be affected.
 Namely, if the resonance starts with the Jovian further away, it will travel faster through the inner disk.

 In the case of the eccentricity, from Eq. (\ref{eq:peak_ecc}), one can see that the eccentricity peak of the resonance scales with the Jovian's eccentricity.
 This will directly impact the migration timescale as can be seen from Eq. (\ref{eq:timescale_text}).
 A lower Jovian's eccentricity makes the migration timescale longer, hindering the transport.
+In fact, in the limit of a circular orbit, the Jovian would stop secularly exciting eccentricity onto the planetesimals.
 We have tested this by lowering $e_J$ to 0.01 and observed little transport, and only of the smallest planetesimals.
-However, we expect that gap-opening Jovians may retain some eccentricity due to disk-planet interactions with values around 0.07 to 0.09 according to the simulations by \cite{Duffell_2015}.
+However, we expect that gap-opening Jovians may retain some eccentricity due to disk-planet interactions with values around 0.07 to 0.09 according to simulations by \cite{Duffell_2015}.

 We further discuss the effect of other parameters not mentioned here such as the disk evolution time in Section \ref{sec:discussion}.